Forecast Evaluation

 Land fraction values are not used when evaluating forecasts of mean sea level pressure.

-Example: Retrieving Requried Datasets
+Example: Retrieving required datasets

 from AI_WQ_package import retrieve_evaluation_data